roelderickx/hikingmap-web/README.md

 To install copy all php, inc, js and css files from the main folder in this repository to a webserver.
 No additional installation steps are required.

-## Limitations

-The hikingmap python code is fully converted to PHP and the rendering is replaced by downloaded tiles from a server.
-However, the scaling is not yet correct.
-The math works but it is unclear how the boundaries of a map can be set with the OpenLayers library.